5T33Z0/OC-Little-Translated/Content/04_Fixing_Sleep_and_Wake_Issues/Changing_Hibernation_Modes/README.md

 > [!IMPORTANT]
 >
-> Hibernation Mode 3 or 25 creates a `sleepimage` file in `/private/var/vm` that can be very large—approximately equal to your installed RAM.
+> Hibernation Modes 3 and 25 create a `sleepimage` file in `/private/var/vm` that can be very large—approximately equal to your installed RAM.
 For example, with 32 GB of RAM, expect a ~17 GB sleepimage file.
 Ensure you have sufficient disk space before enabling hibernation.
 >
 > You can delete the sleepimage with `sudo rm /private/var/vm/sleepimage`, but it will be automatically recreated at the same size after the next restart.